JordanGoh4/SegnoVivo/README.md

 First time setting up backend:
-Run the following line of command in the terminal to download the required library for the predictor
+Run the following line of command in the terminal to download the required library for the predictor.
+Additional note that you will have to run Python 3.11.4 as Tensorflow currently supports till 3.11.4 only.

 python -m venv venv
 source venv/bin/activate   # or venv\Scripts\activate on Windows